Back to Blog

 Frequently Asked Questions

 What's the refund policy?
-Refund policies are determined by the ticket vendor (e.g., Ticketmaster).
-Generally, tickets are non-refundable unless the event is cancelled.
-If an event is rescheduled, tickets are usually valid for the new date.
-Always refer to the specific terms and conditions at the point of purchase.
+Refund policies are primarily dictated by the ticket vendor.
+Generally, refunds are only issued if an event is cancelled.
+If an event is rescheduled, tickets are usually valid for the new date, and refunds are typically not offered unless the rescheduled date is significantly inconvenient or the event is ultimately cancelled.

 Top Tips for Three Days Grace at Viejas Arena